 To meet your company’s HVAC marketing objectives, make sure customers can find your mobile-friendly website quickly and easily from any smartphone or tablet.

 Why is a mobile-friendly website so important?
-It’s how today’s connected customers find your HVAC services, read your customer reviews, and engage with your HVAC marketing ideas.
-If your website isn’t fast, secure, easy to navigate, and immediately accessible from that device they carry around all day, they’ll lose patience and move onto the next company with a better HVAC website design.
+Because it’s how today’s connected customers find your HVAC services, read your customer reviews, and engage with your HVAC marketing ideas.
+If your website isn’t fast, secure, easy to navigate, and immediately accessible from their smartphone, they’ll lose patience and move on to the next company with a better HVAC website design.

-» Read more tips on how to grow your HVAC business.
+Read more tips on how to grow your HVAC business here.

 Think local when picking the best keywords.

 When strategizing HVAC SEO (search engine optimization), think about today’s busy customers.
 What do they do when they need an HVAC service?
 They search online for local HVAC companies.

 When someone types “A/C repair” or “furnace tune-up” into Google, Google’s algorithm searches for results most relevant to those keywords and closest to the online shopper’s geographic location.